 We utilise an existing high power radar.
 The ground receiving stations are masked from the direct signal so they only receive a reflected signal from space.
 This reflection comes from the ionised gas that is created by space dust as it enters Earth's atmosphere and vaporises.

 What is the difference between a meteor, a meteorite and an asteroid?

 An asteroid is a natural solar system object that is more commonly found orbiting the Sun in the asteroid belt, Their orbits are affected by the big planets like Jupiter and could be pulled into the path of our own planet if we are very unlucky.
-If one entered the atmosphere it would burn up creating a large fireball.
+If one entered the atmosphere it would vaporise creating a large fireball.
 If it was large enough and survived the journey through the atmosphere, it could cause significant damage.
 It would take a very large asteroid to wipe out life on Earth, but asteroids of this size are are much easier to locate and track many years in advance.

 What is a fireball?